pererinha/BunnyCMS/README.md

 2. Edit the file \application\config\production\database.php with your database info.

+3. Edit the permission of the folder /images.

-3. Run the file bunny.sql in your database.
+4. Run the file bunny.sql in your database.

-4. The enter at the administration area access http://BUNNY_URL/admin.
+5. The enter at the administration area access http://BUNNY_URL/admin.
 The login is 'admin' and the password is also 'admin'.
 You can change it later.

 Who is using it
 -------------